YannickMister/YannickMister.github.io/README.md

 ## [About me](http://www.yannickmister.me/about_me)

-Some background info about me, to get familiar.
+Some background info about me, to get us acquainted.

 ## Acknowledgments